So, *Nervous Laughter* Is Trump Going To Concede?

 It’s basically inevitable that Joe Biden will pass the 270 electoral votes mark and be declared president.
 But, we just have one teeny-tiny problem to worry about: What will President Donald Trump do now that he is, in his own words, a “loser”?

 Trump has made it chillingly clear, particularly in his lying rant slash “very low-energy attempt at a coup” yesterday, that he has no plans to call Biden and concede or make a conciliatory speech once the results are more official.
 He has also reportedly told people close to him he won’t concede.
 There are no surprises here — this is who Trump is; he doesn’t know how to be a graceful loser and has no regard for the democratic process.
-But while calling your opponent to concede is a long-accepted norm of American politics, it’s hardly a legal requirement.
+But while calling your opponent to concede is a long-accepted norm of American politics, it’s hardly a constitutional requirement.
 Despite the indisputable damage this does to our democracy and the fact that it unlocks new levels of Trump’s shamelessness, we don’t actually need it.

 Advertisement